spantaleev/matrix-docker-ansible-deploy/README.md

 ### Restoring an existing SQLite database (from another installation)

-**WARNING**: while this Ansible playbook supports importing an SQLite database from a previous installation, the actual program doing the migration (`synapse_port_db`, part of Matrix Synapse) may be buggy and not work for you.

 Run this if you'd like to import your database from a previous default installation of Matrix Synapse.
 (don't forget to import your `media_store` files as well - see below).